-Plus, if you are creating fan art or limited edition prints, you will most likely want to use a heavyweight matte finish paper.
+Plus, if you create fan art or limited edition prints, you will most likely want to use a heavyweight matte finish paper.
 Trust me, as the artwork will look fantastic!

-We dive even deeper on the subject of creating movie posters for film studios and creating fan art movie posters in this article:
+We dive even deeper into the subject of creating movie posters for film studios and creating fan art movie posters in this article:

 If all else fails and you are still struggling to decide if a gloss or matte finish for a movie poster is best, then I would recommend you ask professionals for advice.

 The people who do the printing will know what, where, and why it works.
 They will guide you, but make sure they understand what look you are going for and why.

 If you are also interested in designing movie posters professionally as a career, you will want to sign up for our online movie poster design classes.

 Our classes are taught by actual art directors within the entertainment marketing field and not some professor who has yet to step foot in a major Hollywood design studio.